CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 sdc     1:0:0:0        1T
 ```

-In the above case, the IT disk was added as sdc
+In the above case, the 1 Terrabyte (1T)  disk was added as sdc

 ### Format the disk